 There is an inseparable relation between the environment and our soul.
-Islamic teachings offer a completely integrated view of the Universe where human souls and the environment are all part of one living, conscious whole.
+Islamic teachings on environment offer a completely integrated view of the Universe where human souls and the environment are all part of one living, conscious whole.
 The Holy Quran exhorts us to live a balanced, moderate and sustainable life without causing any harm to the Earth.
 It says, “And do not commit abuse on the earth, spreading corruption.”
 (2:60) and “And do not desire corruption in the land.
 Indeed, God does not like corruptors.”
 (28:77).

 To wage an eco-Jihad will be a noble effort, to please God and to ensure that we experience heavenly bliss in this world and the Hereafter.
 Prophet Muhammad (peace be upon him) spent all his life in an eco-Jihad, saving humankind, caring for other creations, preserving the earth, planting trees and protecting the environment at large.

 When Prophet Muhammad (PBUH) was just 12, he travelled to Syria with his uncle and took shelter under a tree.
 Today, after more than 1400 years, the same tree is alive in the northern deserts of Jordan.
 This tree, which sheltered the Prophet (SAW), is the only living tree in hundreds of square miles of emptiness.
 It speaks volumes about the Prophet’s utmost care for the preservation of trees.
 He left behind a living inspiration for all humankind to go green, for his holy shrine is known as “the Green Tomb”.
 Greatly venerated by Muslims the world over, it is one of the most visited Islamic heritage sites.
 The Companions of the Prophet (SAW) were also keen on planting trees, protecting wildlife and other acts of environmental stewardship.

 A famous quote of The Prophet (peace be upon him) powerfully highlights the importance of environmental conservation – “Whoever plants a tree and diligently looks after it until it matures and bears fruit is rewarded”.
 There are many Hadith emphasizing the need to go green, preserving natural resources, protecting wildlife, showing kindness towards animals and birds, planting trees and living moderately.